 What Are The Risks?

-Whilst scissor lifts can be extremely useful when working in small areas as they are easily manoeuvrable, they can also be dangerous when used inappropriately or by an untrained operator, or when not properly maintained and serviced.
+While scissor lifts can be beneficial when working in small areas as they are easily manoeuvrable, they can also be dangerous when misused or by an untrained operator, or when not properly maintained and serviced.

-The Work at Height Regulations 2005 requires that all work at height on a scissor lift be planned properly, supervised appropriately and carried out in a reasonably safe manner.
+The Work at Height Regulations 2005 requires that all work at height on a scissor lift be appropriately planned, supervised appropriately and carried out in a reasonably safe manner.

-According to the Health and Safety Executive (HSE), almost one in five deaths at construction sites involve a fall from height, which highlights the very real risk for you and your business.
+According to the Health and Safety Executive (HSE), almost one in five deaths at construction sites involve a fall from a height, which highlights the genuine risk for you and your business.

 Scissor Lift Risk Management Tips

-There are a number of things you can do to manage safety effectively while using a scissor lift:
+There are several things you can do to manage safety effectively while using a scissor lift:

 - Always perform a pre-work inspection.
 Never begin work with a scissor lift without first making sure all its components are in working order.

-- Do not use a lift if you are not properly trained.
+- Do not use a lift if you are not adequately trained.
 Know the manufacturer’s operating guidelines—they’re meant to ensure safety and save lives.

 - Never operate a scissor lift in inclement weather.
 Wind can easily knock down a raised scissor lift.
 If the forecast calls for rain or gusty conditions, avoid using the scissor lift outdoors.
 Most scissor lifts have a wind rating of 12.5 m/s or lower.